-Workshops are a great way to improve your skills, meet people from other clubs, and experience the inspiration provided by some of South Australia’s top photographers.
+Workshops are a great way to improve your skills, meet people from other clubs, and gain inspiration from some of South Australia’s top photographers.

 Please note!
 All workshop participants are required to read and accept the Courses and Workshops Terms and Conditions available by clicking the coloured link.

-Making Friends with Your Flash at Port Lincoln: 27 September - Shayne Cocks
+Making Friends with your Flash 13 and 20 June – Shayne Cocks

 Nature and Wildlife Workshop 18 October 2025